E2 VISA INSTRUCTIONS (Americans)

 · Make sure there is at least one empty page in your passport

-E) Resume
+G) Resume

-· Print a copy of your resume.
+· Print a copy of your resume and sign and date it.

-F) Signed Copy of the School Contract
+H) Signed Copy of the School Contract

 · The contract will be provided to you by e-mail once you agree to it and the school accepts you as their teacher.

-G) Four Passport-Sized Photos
+I) Four Passport-Sized Photos

 · The photos must not be older than six months.